PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 | bio       | Text   | Long Text  |                           |
 | credits   | Number | Integer    | Set default value to be 0 |

-We will add the credits manually for new users when they sign in, but their default starting credits should be `0`.
+We will manually add the credits for new users when they sign in, but their default starting credits should be `0`.

-Once you are done you should have the following new fields.
+Once you are done, you should have the following new fields.

 ![007-user-fields](./images/007-user-fields.png)

-Now, let's manually update our user's information so we can check if we are getting it in our frontend.
+Now, let's manually update our users' information so we can check whether we are getting it in our front end.

 ![008-user-updated](./images/008-user-updated.png)

-When you navigate to your `Account` page in your frontend you should see the following output.
+Navigating to your `Account` page on your front end should see the following output.

 ![updated-user-ui](./images/009-updated-user-ui.png)

-Now, let's move on to the form update using **server action** and learn about **revalidatePath**.
+Let's move on to the form update using **server action**.

 ### Updating User Date With Server Actions

-First let's create our `updateProfileAction` that will be responsible for handling our form submission.
+First, let's create our `updateProfileAction` responsible for handling our form submission.

-Navigate to `src/data/actions` and create a new file called `profile-actions` and paste in the following code.
+Navigate to `src/data/actions`, create a new file called `profile-actions` and paste in the following code.

 ```jsx
 "use server";